Egg case (Chondrichthyes): Longnose skate

 The longnose skate, Raja rhina, is considered a larger skate species; reaching a maximum size range of 145 cm total length.
 Although their egg cases are smaller than that of the big skate, their cases are also considered large; ranging 93–102 mm in length.
 Egg cases contain a single embryo.
 Longnose skate egg cases found in the field are brown in color.
 The external side is covered with a fibrous material, which is thicker on the top side and thinner on the bottom side of the case.
 The case is smooth underneath the fibrous material.

 Chimaeras

+All known chimaeras produce egg cases.
 The egg cases of chimaeras are spindle- or bottle-shaped with fins on the sides.
 They are laid on the bottom of the sea floor.
 Chimaeras (subclass Holocephali), some sharks, and skates are among the 43% of known Chondrichthian species to exhibit oviparity.
 However, there are some key morphological differences that are specific to chimaeras.
 The holocephalan egg capsule, or egg case, has a bulbous center flanked laterally by flattened collagen tissue.
 The flattened collagen tissue joins on the anterior end of the egg capsule to form a tail.
 Sharp projections located on the anterior and posterior end of the egg case serve to better secure the egg case in between rocks, as well as protection against potential predators.

+Extinct chondrichthyans

+The egg case genera Palaeoxyris and Fayolia, which are thought to have been produced by hybodonts and xenacanths respectively, two groups of extinct shark-like cartilaginous fish more closely related to modern sharks and rays than to chimaeras, resemble those of bulldog sharks in having a spiral collarettes running around them.
+Both Palaeoxyris and Fayolia taper towards their ends (with the tapering being more pronounced in Palaeoxyris), with one end having a tendril.
+Unlike modern sharks, these eggs are typically found in freshwater environments.